rebeca-lang/rebeca-lang.github.io/projects/HybridRebeca.md

 </script>

 #### Tools
 We developed a tool which implements the core rules of Hybrid Rebeca.
-No parser is implemented in the current version of the tool, so the textual models can’t directly be used with the tool and the models must be manually defined by code.
+No parser is implemented in the current version of the tool, so the Rebeca models can’t directly be used with the tool.
+Rebeca models must be mapped manually to an intermediate code, and the intermediate code is used by our tool.
+We developed a tool which implements the core rules of Hybrid Rebeca.
+No parser is implemented in the current version of the tool, so the Rebeca models can’t directly be used with the tool.
+Rebeca models are mapped manually to an intermediate code, and the intermediate code is fed to our tool.
-The output of our tool for a model, is a hybrid automaton in the format of SpaceEx.
-SpaceEx is a framework for verification hybrid systems.
+The output of our tool is a hybrid automaton equivalent to the Hybrid Rebeca model in the format of SpaceEx.
+SpaceEx is a framework for verificationhybrid systems.
 Verification of the model can be done by giving the output file to the SpaceEx tool.

 #### Case Studies
 * Water Tank: <a class="link link_show" onclick="showit('#WaterTank')">show</a>